-It is a great pleasure to acknowledge our profound gratitude and respect to our supervisor G.M Ismail Hossain, Lecturer in Mechanical Engineering and all respected teachers in Sonargaon University for their continuous help and support in all stages of this thesis for their consistent guidance, encouragement, helpful suggestion, constructive criticism and endless patience through the progress of this work.
+It is a great pleasure to acknowledge our profound gratitude and respect to our supervisor Prof. Md Mostofa Hossain, Head in Mechanical Engineering and all respected teachers in Sonargaon University for their continuous help and support in all stages of this thesis for their consistent guidance, encouragement, helpful suggestion, constructive criticism and endless patience through the progress of this work.
 The successful completion of this thesis would not have been possible without their persistent motivation and continuous guidance.

-We would like to expresses cordial thanks to our loving parents, friends and well-wishers for their cooperation, cheerfulness and inspiration during the course of this study.
+We would like to expresses cordial thanks to our loving parents, friends and wellwishers for their cooperation, during the course of this study. cheerfulness and inspiration.